lindseyW111/HelloWorld.js/README.md

 4. This will then allow you to run JavaScropt on VSCode.

 ## Hello World Program
+This is the code to run Hello World in JavaScript

     console.log('Hello World!')
+  This outputs into the terminal

-    #This will print Hello World!
+    Hello World!